 - any other treatment classified as a special treatment.

-In the case of ‘special treatment’ only the Guardianship and Administration Board can consent (s46).
+In the case of ‘special treatment’ the Guardianship Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT) can consent to treatment on behalf of the person.

 - a guardian — provided the guardian has been granted power to give consent to medical or dental treatment;